anet-be/mlua/README.md

    This is an environment variable that is supposed to be set by `ydb_env_set` which is a script that is normally run when you type `ydb`.
 On my machine, `ydb` runs a bash script at /usr/local/lib/yottadb/r134/ydb which, in turn, sources `ydb_env_set`.
 That script is responsible to set the ydb_xc_mlua environment variables required for every ydb plugin in the ydb plugin directory.
 On my machine, for example, it sets: `ydb_xc_mlua=/usr/local/lib/yottadb/r134/plugin/mlua.xc`

    The fact that this is not being set for you may mean you're not running `ydb` the normal way.
 Perhaps you are running `yottadb` instead, without the `ydb` wrapper script.
 In that case you will need to create the `ydb_xc_mlua` environment variable yourself, to point to your mlua.xc file.

-2. Why does running the example Lua code `ydb.dump('^oaks')` do nothing?

-   Possibly because you have not defined the dump function, or have not done `ydb=require'yottadb'`.
-Check the documentation heading [MLUA_INIT and ydb.dump()](#mluainit-and-ydbdump).

-   To see error messages, make sure you print the output variable like so: `do &mlua.lua("your_code",.out) w out`

 3. When I `require 'yottadb'` why do I get `error loading module '_yottadb' from file '**/_yottadb.so':`?